thevalleyy/Project-Starter/README.md

 # Project-Starter
 >Customise the beginning of your minecraft project

 # ⚠ This project needs a lot of customization to work as you wish.
+If you want to use the preconfigured version, this is the seed you need: `3609195531708178749`
 >The most important things you might want to change

 >`/data/internal/functions/timer.mcfunction`